jeffThompson/PhysicalComputing/Week02_LEDs/Code/04-ExternalLED.md

 ***

 ### HOOKING UP THE LED
-***⚡️ Make sure your board is unplugged from power before continuing! ⚡️***
+***⚡️ Make sure your board is unplugged from USB before continuing! ⚡️***

 LEDs are pretty robust little critters and it would take some doing to burn one out.
 But since we'll be hooking up a (very basic) circuit, it's worth slowing down for a minute and making sure we hook this up correctly.
 Every LED has two legs, one that electricity goes into (positive) and the other where it flows back out (negative or ground).
 LEDs are "polarized," meaning they have to be inserted in the right direction, like a AA battery.

 ![](../Images/LED-Orientation.png)